Together, we can change the world

 Joel earned a Master’s Degree in Accounting from the University of Wisconsin-Milwaukee in 2001.
 Since 2001, he has held a number of accounting and regulatory compliance roles, and currently works as a regulatory compliance consultant.
 Joel has long been interested in clean water projects and was excited at the opportunity to join the Just One Africa Team.
 As Treasurer, Joel assists primarily with business, finances, legal, and regulatory considerations and functions.

 Nelson has been a supporter of Just One Africa from the very beginning.
 Nelson traveled with Clay Churchill on the first official Just One Africa trip to western Kenya in 2012.
 After seeing first-hand the fruits of what Just One Africa has been doing in the local communities of Kenya, he knew he wanted to do more.
 Nelson has always believed in giving back and helping others.
 As a Malpractice Insurance Broker in business, Nelson helps Doctors determine the best Insurance Coverage for their Medical Practice so they can serve their patients and focus on the best care they can provide.
-As a Husband of 18 years, to his amazing wife, and father to their 3 teenagers, Nelson is continually striving for the opportunity to show his family and those around him how making a change, whether big or small, is possible for each of us.
+As a Husband of over 20 years, to his amazing wife, and father to their 3 teenagers, Nelson is continually striving for the opportunity to show his family and those around him how making a change, whether big or small, is possible for each of us.

 Clay & Amy Churchill